file9.ai

 Energy

-Denmark is recognized for its commitment to renewable energy sources, particularly wind power, which constitutes the majority of its electricity generation capacity.
-The country ensures universal access to electricity and actively engages in efforts to reduce carbon emissions.
+Denmark is recognized for its commitment to renewable energy, particularly in wind power, which constitutes 57.6% of its total installed electricity generation capacity.
+The nation has achieved 100% electrification for its population and continues to advance its energy sustainability.

 • Electricity access: 100% (2022 est.)